eskoruppa/ConditionalDecorators/README.md

-# REPO_TEMPLATE
+# pyConDev
-Template for repos
+Module for conditional decorators